 During the period October 1, 2010 through September 30, 2011, CCYA were instructed to comply with the NYTD requirements to collect and report information for all youth in agency care between age 17 and 17 and 45 days regardless of their receipt of IL Services.
-This is referred to as the baseline population and this process of collecting this data must occur every three years for a new cohort of youth.
+This is referred to as the baseline population and this process of collecting this data must occur every three years for a new cohort of youth to meet federal NYTD requirements.
+The baseline population data collection and reporting for all youth age 17 will continue on an ongoing basis, however, CCYA will not be required to complete follow-up surveys for fiscal years outside of the federal requirements.

-Beginning October 1, 2012 through September 30, 2013, NYTD requires states to collect followup data on the initial baseline population (those 17 year olds who will be reaching age 19.)
+Beginning October 1, 2012 through September 30, 2013, NYTD requires states to collect follow-up data on the initial baseline population (those 17 year olds who will be reaching age 19.)
 Pennsylvania will use a sample of the initial baseline population at ages 19 and 21.
-(The next 17 year old baseline population collection period begins on October 1, 2013.)
-NYTD also requires that states collect information on the served population (those youth receiving any IL Service during a six-month period).
-OCYF expects to implement this component of NYTD in 2012-13 upon the completion of all phases of system design, development, and training.
+(The next 17 year old federally required baseline population collection period begins on October 1, 2013.)

+NYTD also requires that states collect information on the served population (those youth receiving any IL service during a six-month period).
+OCYF will coordinate with CCYA to implement this component of NYTD to begin the collection of data of an IL service provided to all youth in 2012 for the period April 1, 2012 through September 30, 2012.